exakat/exakat-docs/Reference/Rules/Php/FalseToArray.rst

 +++++++++++++++++++++++++

   The auto vivification of false is deprecated.
 This feature is the automagical conversion of a boolean into an array, if needed.
+Until PHP 8.1, this was possible.
+This feature is deprecated in PHP 8.1, and will be removed in PHP 9.0.

 .. code-block:: php